gnmmarechal/SnemulDS/README.md

 now run "Make" inside SnemulDS folder, project should compile fine.

 3)
-After building simply copy snemul.cfg and snemulds.nds to root of your SD, and enjoy.
+After building simply copy snemul.cfg and snemulds.nds to root of your SD, add files to root:/snes/ folder, those can be either smc/zip

 to do: